ublue-os/website/docs/contributor-health.md

 # Contributor Health

-A quick summary of contributions across the Universal Blue organization.
+We think it is important for users to have insight on the health of the projects they depend on.
+Here's a quick summary of contributions across the Universal Blue organization.
 Thanks [repobeats](https://repobeats.axiom.co/) for their support.

 ## Main